 Based on the experiences of customers who have resolved the update error, there are several methods you could try to fix attempting data recovery loop.
 If you have lost data due to the "Attempting data recovery" error during an iOS upgrade, there are still solutions to recover lost data from your iPhone.

 Some iPhone users have been trapped in the "Attempting data recovery" loop, which drives them insane.
 In any case, you can try the following methods to fix iPhone attempting data recovery.

 Method 1.
 Press the Home button and wait

-It’s no need to feel too panic if you see your iPhone is stuck in attempting data recovery.
+There’s no need to panic if your iPhone is stuck in attempting data recovery.
 Simply press the Home Button and wait for the update to complete.
 When the update is finished, your iPhone will return to normal operation.
 If you can't wait for an extended period of time, you'll have to look for other methods.

 Method 2.
 Force restart the iPhone